 The elements of harassment are that someone has communicated to another person in offensively coarse language, and/or at very inconvenient hours with the purpose to harass the other.
 Or, they can be found guilty of harassment if they offensively touch the other party (including kicking, shoving, or pushing) with the intent to harass, or in any other alarming or significantly annoying conduct.
 These grounds are pretty broad, but it also requires the victim to show that the behavior isn’t just annoying or inconvenient – but harassing and alarming.
 Courts have granted permanent restraining orders when one party purposely blocked a victim's car while cursing at her.
 In another case, someone mailed graphic pornography to someone and threatened to send them to her son and employer.
 This was considered egregious behavior, and the court determined it was harassing to the extent it warranted a final restraining order.How Does a Restraining Order in New Jersey Actually Protect the Victims of Domestic Violence?

 The defendant will first have notice that there is a court order preventing him or her from continuing the harassing or violent behavior.
 Then, if they violate the order in any way at all, they can be arrested, immediately.
 Violating a court order is a criminal offense.
 So, if the subject of the restraining order breaks the no-contact rules – in any way! - the police can be called on him or her, and they can be arrested that same day.
 It is possible they will then face fines or jail time.
 While it is not a full and complete protection, it offers great deterrents to the abuser and offers peace of mind to the victim.

 Further, see Restraining Order in NJ: Frequently Asked Questions – Part 2 and Restraining Order in NJ: Frequently Asked Questions – Part 3.
-If you have any questions or concerns about getting a restraining order in NJ, contact the law offices of Peter Van Aulen today for an initial consultation at 201-845-7400.
+If you have any questions or concerns about getting a restraining order in NJ, contact the law offices of Peter Van Aulen today for a free initial consultation at 201-845-7400.